BrandonCorey/LS_171/study_guide.md

 ## The internet ##
 ### What is the internet, and how does it work? ###
 The internet is essentially a large number of inter-connected networks.
 It is a network of networks
-- These networks are connected via routers many routers that redirect network traffic
+- These networks are connected via many routers that redirect network traffic

 **A network**